Wendell L. Willkie School

-Wendell L. Willkie School, also known as the Central School, was a historic school building located at Elwood, Madison County, Indiana.
+Wendell L. Willkie School, also known as the Central School, was a historic school building located at Elwood, Indiana.
 It was built between 1893 and 1895, and was originally a two-story, Romanesque Revival style stone and brick building.
 A third floor was added at a later date.
 Republican presidential candidate Wendell L. Willkie attended the school from about 1898 to 1910; it was named for him in 1944.
 Newer building burned June 22, 1988; older building razed same year.

 It was listed on the National Register of Historic Places in 1975 and delisted in 1990.